ceejbot/lightcycle/README.md

 You may feel free to call these data structures by their more fun names of `LightCycle` and `Recognizer`, or you can be boring and call them `ConsistentRing` and `RendezvousRing`.

 I haven't used these in production workloads (yet?), but they are well-tested and have reasonable performance, because that's part of the fun.
+The crate has very few dependencies:

 ## Examples